efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 1. This project assumes the AWS and SAM CLIs are are installed and configured.
 2. The following resources need to be created manually:
     1. A S3 bucket used to by the pipelines.
 Set you bucket at the `S3ArtifactBucket` parameter in the `cloudformation/ecs-create-pipeline/templage_pipeline.yaml` and the `cloudformation/ecs-update-pipeline/templage.yaml` CloudFormation templates.
-    2. An ARN for Developer Tools Code Connections.
+    2. An ARN for a AWS Developer Tools Code Connections.
 Set the Github connection in the `GitHubConnectionArn` parameter in the `cloudformation/ecs-create-pipeline/template_pipeline.yaml` and the `cloudformation/ecs-update-pipeline/template.yaml` CloudFormation templates.
     3. A ECR repository called `ecs1` needs to be created.
 The `buildspec.yml` and pipeline templates assume this repository exists.

 ## Creating the Pipeline Stacks

 Create the pipelines in the order below.
-Let the execution of the stacks complete before proceeding.
+Let the execution of each stack completes before proceeding.

 ### The ECS Stack Pipeline